Comparison between PFD and P&ID

 Here is a simple process flow diagram example.

-A Process and Instrument Drawing (P&ID) includes more details than a PFD.
+A Piping and Instrumentation Diagram (P&ID) includes more details than a PFD.
 It consists of both major and minor flows, control loops, and instrumentation.
 P&ID is sometimes referred to as a Piping and Instrumentation Drawing.
-Such diagrams are also called flowsheets.
-P&IDs are applied by process technicians and instrument and electrical, mechanical, safety, and engineering personnel.
+P&IDs are mostly used by process technicians and engineering personnel.

 A P&ID should include: